 OPEN SEA was established with the objectives to:

 OPEN SEA was launched in November 2021, with its first inaugural meeting attended by 50 stakeholders from 11 countries, comprising of policymakers, medical practitioners, public health representatives and academics.
-During the meeting, stakeholders discussed the barriers and opportunities, as well as what should be prioritised in a regional action plan to improve obesity care and management for people living with obesity.
+During the meeting, stakeholders discussed the barriers and opportunities, as well as areas of prioritisation in a regional action plan to improve obesity care and management for people living with obesity (PwO).

 OPEN SEA: Co-chairs